Lurker00/DX220-Firmware-Add-on/README.md

 * Overall performance increased.
 * During music playback, the device is managed to prevent idle state tasks.
 * Better thermal control, to prevent overheating.
+* A different approach to control brightness at low levels.
 * The process of [device registration](https://www.google.com/android/uncertified/) is much simplified (required to make Google Play Services work on uncertified device).
 ### Mango
 * Removed Android services, that are not used in this mode.